Flourless Zucchini Oatmeal Muffins

 - Cool in the pan for 10 minutes, then remove from the pan and cool completely on a wire rack.

-If you don’t have oat flour on hand, the same amount of rolled oats may be used.
+If you don’t have oat flour on hand, you can make your own using old fashioned rolled oats.
 Follow this tutorial for homemade oat flour, or these muffins may be made in a blender.

 To prepare in a blender:

-- I grated my zucchini right into a large measuring cup so that I only needed one bowl.
+- Pro tip: I grated my zucchini right into a large measuring cup so that I only needed one bowl.
+The zucchini may be prepped 1-2 days in advance until you’re ready to get baking.
+There’s no need to squeeze and excess liquid from the zucchini as well, which is a nice time saver.

 - Top the muffins with walnuts for added crunch!